Categorical Quantum Mechanics: 2017-2018

-Weeks 1 to 8, Mondays at 12pm and Thursdays at 2pm, Lecture Theatre B, Department of Computer Science.
+Weeks 1 to 8, Mondays and Tuesdays at 2pm, Lecture Theatre A, Department of Computer Science.

 The notes and slides for the entire course can be downloaded here.

 There are classes in weeks 2 to 8.
-There are 2 groups, at 12pm and 5pm on Tuesdays.
-Hand-in is at 12pm on the preceding Friday, to David Reutter's pigeonhole.
-The classes will cover the following problems in the lecture notes, which have now been updated from last year:
+There are 2 groups, at 2pm on Thursday and 3pm on Friday, both in room 013 in the Robert Hook Building.
+Hand-in is by 9am on the preceding Tuesday, to your TA's pigeon hole in Computer Science.
+The classes will cover the following problems in the lecture notes:

 - Week 2: 1.4.1-1.4.5, 1.4.12.

 - Week 3: 1.4.6, 1.4.7, 2.5.1-2.5.5.